A. H. Bull Steamship Company: World War II

-Post World War II
+After World War II

 At the war's end in 1945, Bull Line had 19 ships in her fleet.
 By 1947 there were many surplus cargo ships up for sale at low cost.
-Bull line purchased three Liberty ships operating as colliers the: SS Powellton Seam, SS Chilton Seam and the SS Freeport Seam.
+Bull line bought three Liberty ships operating as colliers the: SS Powellton Seam, SS Chilton Seam and the SS Freeport Seam.
 Bull renamed the ships: SS Evelyn (2), SS Mae and SS Edith.
-Bull line purchased five Liberty dry cargo ships in 1948 and five cargo-reefer ship of the type C2 the: SS Wheatland, SS Golden Fleece, SS Sweepstakes, SS Duplin, and SS Woodford.
+Bull line bought five Liberty dry cargo ships in 1948 and five cargo-reefer ship of the type C2 the: SS Wheatland, SS Golden Fleece, SS Sweepstakes, SS Duplin, and SS Woodford.
 The ships were put into service on the Puerto Rico routes.
-In 1949 Bull purchased the passenger ship, SS Borinquen from the Porto Rico Line.
+In 1949 Bull bought the passenger ship, SS Borinquen from the Porto Rico Line.
 Bull had her refurbished and renamed the SS Puerto Rico.
 The Puerto Rico was put on the New York City to San Juan - Dominica Republic route.
 The route turned out not to be profitable, due to airline competition, and in 1953 the Puerto Rico was removed from service and to the Arosa Line (Compañia Internacional Transportadora) as SS Arosa Star in 1954.
 This ended the Bull Lines passenger services.
-In 1949 other surplus cargo ships were purchased: type C2 SS Agwicomet(was Carrier Dove) and the ss Cinch Knot a C1-M-AV1 ship.
-In 1951 bull purchased two additional dry cargo Liberty ships.
-In Bull Line purchased two more type C2 ship from the New York & Cuba Mail SS Co. in 1954.
+In 1949 other surplus cargo ships were bought: type C2 SS Agwicomet(was Carrier Dove) and the ss Cinch Knot a C1-M-AV1 ship.
+In 1951 Bull bought another two dry cargo Liberty ships.
+In Bull Line bought two more type C2 ship from the New York & Cuba Mail SS Co. in 1954.

 In late 1950s came the more cost-effective loading and unloading system, container shipping.
 The vast Bull Line fleet, now aged and on an obsolete system, put the company in decline.
 So, in 1956 Archibald H. Bull's heirs sold the Bull fleet of ships to the American Coal & Shipping Inc. In 1961 most of the fleet was sold to Kulukundis Maritime Industries Inc. of New York, owned by Greek Manuel K. Kulukundis.
-Kulukundis purchased other ships, but by 1965 Kulukundis was bankrupt and the fleet was sold off one ship at a time.
+Kulukundis bought other ships, but by 1965 Kulukundis was bankrupt and the fleet was sold off one ship at a time.